ceph/ceph-iscsi/README.md

   3.3 Create the iscsi target, TPG's and port IP's
   3.4 Define clients (NodeACL's)
   3.5 add the required rbd images to clients
+  4. Export a REST API for system configuration.